Interstate 5

 The next exit along Interstate 5 north is Exit 732, Siskiyou Avenue to Business Loop I-5/U.S. 99 (Dunsmuir Avenue).
 In preparation for a long climb uphill, a third climbing lane is added to the northbound freeway.
 Photo taken 03/31/05.

 Northbound Interstate 5 reaches Exit 732, Siskiyou Avenue to Business Loop I-5/U.S. 99 (Dunsmuir Avenue).
 This is the final exit for the city of Dunsmuir.
-Photo taken 03/31/05.
+Photos taken 08/02/11 and 03/31/05.

 This mileage sign after the north Dunsmuir interchange provides the distance to Mount Shasta City (six miles) and Portland, Oregon (369 miles).
 Photo taken 03/31/05.

 The next exit along Interstate 5 north is Exit 734, Mott Road.
 Three northbound lanes continue as Interstate 5 gains elevation.
-Photo taken 03/31/05.
+Photos taken 08/02/11 and 03/31/05.

-Northbound Interstate 5 reaches Exit 734, Mott Road.
+Northbound Interstate 5 meets Exit 734, Mott Road.
 The Dunsmuir Municipal Airport is located at this interchange northeast of the freeway.
 The portion of Interstate 5 was widened to three lanes in 1976.
 Photo taken 03/31/05.

-The next two exits (Exit 737/Business Loop I-4 and Exit 738/Junction Siskiyou County Route A-10/Lake Street) serve the city of Mount Shasta, which was home to 3,621 people as of the 2000 Census and sits at an elevation of 3,561 feet above sea level.
-Photo taken 03/31/05.
+The next two exits (Exit 737/Business Loop I-4 and Exit 738/Siskiyou County A-10/Lake Street) serve the city of Mount Shasta, which was home to 3,621 people as of the 2000 Census and sits at an elevation of 3,561 feet.
+Photo taken 08/02/11.

 Consistent with the Dunsmuir interchange, a U.S. 99 historical trailblazer is posted prior to the business loop exit for Mount Shasta city.
 While the Mount Shasta city bypass (Interstate 5) was built in 1964, the section of Interstate 5 from the north Mount Shasta interchange to the city of Weed was built in 1973.
 Photo taken 03/31/05.

-Northbound Interstate 5 reaches Exit 737, Junction Business Loop I-5/South Mount Shasta Boulevard into downtown Mount Shasta.
-Photo taken 03/31/05.
+Northbound Interstate 5 reaches Exit 737, Business Loop I-5/South Mount Shasta Boulevard into downtown Mount Shasta.
+Photos taken 08/02/11 and 03/31/05.

-Looking northeast from the freeway after the Exit 737 offramp is this view of downtown Mount Shasta and of its namesake mountain.
+Looking northeast from the freeway after the Exit 737 off-ramp is this view of downtown Mount Shasta and of its namesake mountain.
 Note the "M S" written on the antenna in the foreground.
 Photo taken 03/31/05.

 A variety of services are located at Exit 738, including a ranger station, state highway patrol, hospital, national guard armory, and tourist information center.
 Additionally, all motorist services are available in the city of Mount Shasta.
-Photo taken 03/31/05.
+Photo taken 08/02/11.

 Siskiyou Lake, which is located along the Upper Sacramento River, is located southwest of Interstate 5 via Hatchery Lane and WA Barr Road south.
 All recreation opportunities are available here.
 At this point, the common path shared by the Sacramento River and Interstate 5/U.S. 99 comes to an end.
 The Sacramento River has its official headwaters in Mount Shasta City Park, located northwest of downtown along Business Loop I-5/North Mount Shasta Boulevard.
 From this point, the river flows south into Siskiyou Lake (where various branches of the Sacramento River join with the nascent stream), then turns south to create a corridor for Interstate 5 south for approximately 400 miles.
 The two remain connected and intertwined until entering the California Delta region between the cities of Sacramento and Stockton.
 Photo taken 03/31/05.